EmoBanana/SolitaryMemeTD/README.md

 ## Contributing

 We welcome contributions!
-Feel free to submit issues or pull requests to improve Adsolute.
+Feel free to submit issues or pull requests to improve SMTD.

 1. Fork the project
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)